kfoozminus/cheatsheets/kubernetes.md

 # To Do:
 - make list of all the ports/ip
 - you need get, create, patch permissin for `kubectl apply` (dipta vai)
+- https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#deployment-and-scaling-guarantees - If a user were to scale the deployed example by patching the StatefulSet such that replicas=1, web-2 would be terminated first. web-1 would not be terminated until web-2 is fully shutdown and deleted.
+If web-0 were to fail after web-2 has been terminated and is completely shutdown, but prior to web-1’s termination, web-1 would not be terminated until web-0 is Running and Ready. - Can I do that experiment? can web-0 communicate with web-2 so that after web-2 is terminated, web-0 will fail in its will?